What is a Protection Order?

 Victims & Survivors

-If you have experienced harm, threats of harm, or other types of abuse, this page will help guide you through the process of filing for a PO, including important safety planning tips.
+If you have experienced harm, threats of harm, or other types of abuse, this page will help guide you through the process of filing for a protection order, including important safety planning tips.

 Advocates or support people may include friends, family members, designated community supports, community or system-based advocates, and other service providers.
 This page will provide you with information and resources to help support victims and survivors through the protection order process.